What Are the 3 Main Types of Online Fraud?

 Scammers can reach you anywhere: through texts, phone calls, emails, and social media messages.
 Their primary strategy is impersonation, a key element in many types of scams.
 They often pose as a government agency, a familiar business, or even a friend or family member to gain your trust.
 These messages are designed to create a sense of urgency or panic, pushing you to act without thinking.
 A classic example is a phishing email that looks like it’s from your bank, warning you of a problem with your account.
 The goal is to trick you into clicking a malicious link or revealing sensitive information.
 Always be skeptical of unsolicited contact, especially if it demands immediate action.

-Question Unusual Payment Requests
+Why You Should Question Unusual Payment Methods

 If you receive an unexpected message about money, your guard should immediately go up.
 This could be a notification that you’ve won a prize, are owed a rebate, or have inherited a fortune.
 Another common tactic, especially in a business setting, involves fake invoices.
 Criminals will impersonate a regular supplier or contractor and send a bill, a tactic seen in many common types of financial fraud.
 They hope an employee will process the payment without verifying the details.
 They often build a relationship first, contacting you out of the blue on social media to establish trust before making their move.
 Always treat unexpected financial requests with extreme caution and verify them through a separate, trusted channel.

-Recognize Pressure Tactics and Unbelievable Offers
+Don’t Fall for Pressure Tactics or Unbelievable Offers

 If an offer sounds too good to be true, it almost certainly is.
 Scammers prey on our desire for a great deal or a quick financial win, creating fake investment opportunities with promises of guaranteed high returns.
 They apply intense pressure, insisting you must act now or lose out.
 They might also be secretive about the details of the investment.
 This sense of urgency is a huge red flag.
 You’ll also see it in phishing emails that threaten to close your account if you don’t verify your details immediately, one of the most common types of online fraud.
 These are all psychological tricks designed to make you bypass your better judgment.
 A legitimate organization will give you time to think things over.